 Gateway Arch in St. Louis

-It's known more famously as the St. Louis Arch, but the 630-foot monument that anchors the Jefferson National Expansion Memorial.
+It's known more famously as the St. Louis Arch, the 630-foot monument that was once part of the Jefferson National Expansion Memorial.
 The memorial was promoted to Gateway Arch National Park in 2018.

 And yes, it's taller than the 555-foot-tall Washington Monument in the nation's capital.